hilalturkaslan/Ai_cs/README.md

-ai app for example study case
+ai app is study case